sizeofvoid/libopeninput/README.md

 and other applications that need to handle input devices provided by the kernel.

-libinput provides device detection, event handling and abstraction so minimize the amount of custom input code the user of libinput need to provide the common set of functionality that users expect.
+libinput provides device detection, event handling and abstraction to minimize the amount of custom input code the user of libinput needs to provide the common set of functionality that users expect.
 Input event processing includes scaling touch coordinates, generating relative pointer events from touchpads, pointer acceleration, etc.